sixeyed/docker-windows-workshop/slides/sections/metrics-application.md

 The index message handler records similar metrics about messages handled, and the processing status.

-_ Run the new version of the Elasticsearch handler:_
+_Run the new version of the Elasticsearch handler:_

 ```
-docker container run -d -P --name index-v2 dwwx/index-handler:v2
+docker container run -d --name index-v2 dwwx/index-handler:v2
 ```

 ---